apostrophecms/docs/docs/guide/templating.md

 {% endblock %}
 ```

 `{% extends "default-page:page.html" %}` tells Apostrophe that we are using the `page.html` template file that belongs to the `default-page` module.
-You could use a module template with the `include` tag the same way.
+The same pattern applies when using the `include` tag.

 ::: tip
 The Nunjucks templating language includes many tags and tools you can use in Apostrophe templates.
 These include: